In-Depth Conversica Review

 Pricing and Access

-Unlike Conversica, ZoomInfo provides two free entry points.
-ZoomInfo Lite is a permanent free tier (no credit card, no time limit) with access to ZoomInfo's B2B database, 10 monthly export credits, advanced search filters, a Chrome extension, and WebSights Lite.
-A separate 7-day free trial provides access to core platform features including intent signals and email outreach.
+ZoomInfo is free to start with consumption credits based on usage.
+Unlike Conversica, ZoomInfo provides a permanent free entry point (ZoomInfo Lite) with access to ZoomInfo's B2B data platform, 10 monthly export credits, advanced search filters, a Chrome extension, and WebSights Lite, plus a separate 7-day free trial for core platform features including intent signals and email outreach.

 Conversica or ZoomInfo: Comparison Summary